- What is a Glacier?

 Langjökull glacier is less popular amongst operators for hiking tours, in spite of its proximity to Reykjavík, but is well-known for its ice tunnels as well as snowmobiling trips.

 Unlike the ice caves at Vatnajökull, these are not natural, having been carved into the sturdiest part of the glacier.
-The ice tunnels are the only place in the world where you can reliably and safely walk inside of a glacier at any time of the year.
+The ice tunnels are the only place in the world where you can reliably and safely walk inside a glacier at any time of the year.

 Sólheimajökull, Skaftafellsjökull and Langjökull are the most visited glaciers, but it is possible to explore many others, through different means.
 Mýrdalsjökull, Iceland’s third largest glacier, can be explored by snowmobile.
 You can also explore an ice cave on this glacier, with departures leaving from Reykjavík and Vík.